bluekvirus/Stage.js/implementation/HOWTO.md

 * Put lists into the container.
 * Figure out the view to show within each list item.

 You can always nest another layer of container-list-item into an item of parent layer to form even more complex views.
+Make sure you use the `Application.create(options)` API when defining the list item views. *DO NOT* use `Application.create('Regional', options)` unless its the outer most view definition for a region.

 ###i18n/l10n
 The internationalization is always a painful process, making substitution dynamically to the strings and labels appear in the application according to the user locale settings can interfere with the coding process if every string must be coded with a `getResource('actual string')` wrapped around.

-Luckily, javascript is a prototypical language, we can extend the `String` class through its prototype and give every string a way of finding its own translation.
+Luckily, Javascript is a prototypical language, we can extend the `String` class through its prototype and give every string a way of finding its own translation.

 ####Cast i18n on strings
 To use the i18n mechanism in your application, simply add `.i18n()` to the tail of your string: